 - 1. Feel for the chair or bed with the back of your legs. - 2.
 Reach for the armrests with one hand.
 The other hand should be on the handle of the crutch, with forearm free. - 3.
-Slowly lower yourself down, allowing your surgical knee to bend as much as tolerated.
+Slowly lower yourself down.
 For comfort: You may keep your surgical leg forward if you feel pain.